lukepuplett/notes/gcp/dialogflow.md

 #### Understanding Entities in Dialogflow

+##### System Entities
-- System Entities e.g. @sys.date, time, number, unit-currency, percentage, address, phone-number and email
+These are the built-in ones which are sometimes automatically recognised, e.g. @sys.date, time, number, unit-currency, percentage, address, phone-number and email.

-- Developer Entities e.g.
+##### Developer Entities
-- Session Entities e.g.

-You can add your own entities; e.g. add _AppointmentType_ and then add examples of the types with some synonyms like _Drivers License_ as a canonical example and then _license_ and _licence_ and test
+You can add your own entities; e.g. add _AppointmentType_ and then add examples of the types with some synonyms like _Drivers License_ as a canonical example and then _license_ and _licence_ and _driving test_.
+Then _Vehicle Registration_ with like _transfer car_ and _VIN document_ etc. You can have Google automatically append to the list as it figure shit out, and you can upload raw text instead of entering them by hand.

+Now when the phrase "Set an appointment for a drivers license at 3pm tomorrow" the term "drivers license" is resolved as the _AppointmentType_ entity.
+You can now check it as required and it'll be hooked into the slotting filling system.

+Remember to add some good prompt examples, and update your response to confirm the type of appointment they made.

+##### Session Entities

+These are defined at Session ID level, tied to a user and their session with the bot.
+The presenter oddly glosses over it all and maybe hints that it's done in the API?!

+#### 1

 ### Build and deploy advanced virtual agents as speed with Dialogflow CX Prebuilt Agents